 The next time you check Google keyword positions, the tracking software will collect stats for desktop and mobile devices separately in two different columns.

-For Google, localization is an important factor, especially on the way it renders the local pack and Google Maps.
+For Google, localization is a huge ranking factor, especially in the way it renders the local pack and Google Maps.
 It can have such a big impact that searchers in different parts of one town may well be seeing different results.

 While that doesn't make rank checking any less useful, it does mean that you need to track ranks for each of the locations you target separately.